 This case arises from the alleged illegal download and distribution of adult films to which Plaintiff Strike 3 Holdings, LLC ("Strike 3") owns the copyright.
-Defendant is currently unknown, except as the subscriber of the IP address 108.32.235.62 ("the IP address"), used to download Strike 3's copyright materials.
+Defendant is currently unknown, except as the subscriber of the IP address 108.31.235.251 ("the IP address"), used to download Strike 3's copyright materials.
 To identify this subscriber, Strike 3 has filed a Motion for Leave to Serve a Third-Party Subpoena Prior to a Rule 26(f) Conference ("Motion").
-See ECF No. 3.
-Strike 3 specifically seeks discovery from Verizon Fios,1 the Internet Service Provider ("ISP") that provides internet service to the IP address.
-See Mem. in Supp. of Pl.'s Mot. for Leave to Serve a Third-Party Subpoena Prior to a R. 26(f) Conference at 1-2, ECF No. 3-2 ("Pl.'s Mem.").
-With this subpoena, Strike 3 seeks the name and address of the subscriber of the IP address, thereby identifying Defendant John Doe.
-Id. at 1.
+See ECF No. 4.
+Strike 3 specifically seeks discovery from Verizon Fios, the Internet Service Provider ("ISP") that provides internet service to the IP address.
+See Mem. of P. & A. in Supp. of Pl.'s Mot. for Leave to Serve a Third-Party Subpoena Prior to a R. 26(f) Conference at 1, ECF No. 4-1 ("Pl.'s Mem.").
+With this subpoena, Strike 3 seeks the name and address of the subscriber of the IP address, to thereby identify Defendant John Doe.
+Id. at 1-2.
 After considering the Motion, the pleadings, and relevant law, the Court GRANTS Strike 3 leave to serve its third-party subpoena but DENIES WITHOUT PREJUDICE Strike 3's request for a protective order.
-Subject to the procedure described below, Strike 3 may serve a subpoena on Verizon Fios to obtain the name and address of the subscriber associated with IP address 108.32.235.62.
+Subject to the procedure described below, Strike 3 may serve a subpoena on Verizon Fios to obtain the name and address of the subscriber associated with IP address 108.31.235.251.